GaalexxC/Win-10-Hyper-V-Ubuntu-Perfect-Dev-Server/README.md

 Installing Git, NodeJS/NPM, Gems, what have you...
 I will leave up to the user as this is a personal preference depending on ones needs.

+## Highly Reccommended!

-I recommend using my nginxubuntu-php7 bash script to automate everything after the Ubuntu OS install.
+I recommend using my [nginxubuntu-php7](https://github.com/GaryCornell/nginxubuntu-php7) bash script to automate everything after the Ubuntu OS install.

 So lets get started, the step by step is on the wiki pages here